January 19, 2025

 • Solution:

-• Use insecticidal soap or neem oil for persistent infestations.
+• Use insecticidal soap or neem oil if the pests are tough to get rid of.

-• Isolate the plant to prevent spreading pests to others.
+• Isolate the plant to so the pests do t spread to any other plants of yours.

 Droopy Leaves